Hot products, big profits

 FAQ

-You’ve got options!
-The easiest way is using transfer paper and an inkjet printer, then applying it to a t-shirt with a regular iron or heat press.
-You can also try the parchment paper and plastic wrap hack – great for beginners, no fancy tools needed.
-Just use regular printer paper to print your photo, wrap it in a plastic frame, press it with a hot iron, peel, and wear.
+Wondering how to put a picture on a t-shirt at home?
+The easiest way is to use transfer paper and an inkjet printer, then apply the picture on the shirt with a regular iron or heat press.
+You can also try the parchment paper and plastic wrap hack – one of the simplest printing techniques for beginners.
+Print your photo, press it, peel, and wear.

-Iron-on transfer paper is the classic go-to choice.
-Print your photo, press it on your t-shirt, and you’re done.
-For no-special-paper-needed DIY, try the plastic wrap and parchment paper trick.
-Wrap the printed image, iron it flat, and the ink transfer will cling right to your shirt.
-Easy, affordable, fun.
+Iron-on transfer paper is the classic go-to.
+Print your photo, press it on your t-shirt, done.
+For a no-special-paper DIY, try the plastic wrap and parchment paper trick – wrap the printed image, iron flat, and the ink transfer clings right to your shirt.
+It’s one of the cheapest apparel printing techniques out there, though results won’t always match the high-quality prints you’d get from a pro setup.

-Scan or photograph your drawing and print it on transfer paper.
-Light-colored paper creates quality designs for light materials, while dark paper is a better option for more intense fabrics.
-Then, apply the design with a heat press or iron.
-The iron-on sheet binds the design with the shirt, leaving the print intact.
+If you’re wondering how to put your own design on a shirt at home, the method is the same for a drawing: scan or photograph your artwork, frame it in your image editor to crop out any unwanted background, and print it on transfer paper.
+Light-colored transfer paper is suitable for light materials; dark paper is better for dark fabrics.
+Apply the design with a heat press or iron – the iron-on sheet binds the design to the shirt, leaving the print intact.
+Great for custom, personalized shirts made on a budget.

-DIY t-shirt printing can cost as little as $1 to $5 using transfer paper or parchment methods with household supplies.
-Using heat transfer vinyl or a Cricut™ may bump that price up.
-Professional screen printing, direct-to-garment, or sublimation printing ranges from $10 to $25+ per printed t-shirt, depending on size and color.
+DIY methods for putting a picture on a t-shirt can cost as little as $1 to $5 using transfer paper or parchment methods.
+Heat transfer vinyl or a Cricut™ bumps the price up.
+Professional printing techniques like screen printing, DTG, or sublimation range from $10 to $25+ per printed t-shirt, depending on size and color – and they give you the high-quality prints that DIY methods can’t always match.

 Yes.
 Direct-to-garment (DTG) printing prints the design right onto your t-shirt – no transfers needed.
-At home, you’ll need workarounds like transfer paper, Cricut™ vinyl, or parchment paper methods since regular printers can’t print directly on fabric.
-DTG is pro-level, but DIY has some solid tricks too.
+At home, without DTG, you’ll need workarounds like transfer paper, Cricut™ vinyl, or the parchment paper method, since regular printers can’t print directly on fabric.
+For those exploring how to get a picture printed on a shirt with zero hassle, POD platforms like Printify offer an extensive library of blanks and multiple print methods to choose from.

 Be your own boss